Five Ws: Usage in rhetoric

 Aquinas also refers to the elements as used by Cicero in De Inventione (Chap.
 24 DD1, 104) as:Quis, quid, ubi, quibus auxiliis, cur, quomodo, quando.Similarly, Quintilian discussed loci argumentorum, but did not put them in the form of questions.

-Victorinus explained Cicero's application of the elements of circumstances by putting them into correspondence with Hermagoras's questions:
+Victorinus explained Cicero's application of the elements of circumstances by putting them into correspondence with Hermagoras questions 5 W's and an H :

 Julius Victor also lists circumstances as questions.

 Boethius "made the seven circumstances fundamental to the arts of prosecution and defense":